reactjs/fr.react.dev/src/content/reference/react/useEffect.md

 ---

-### Updating state based on previous state from an Effect {/*updating-state-based-on-previous-state-from-an-effect*/}
+### Mettre à jour l'état sur base d'un état précédent, au sein d'un Effet {/*updating-state-based-on-previous-state-from-an-effect*/}

 When you want to update state based on previous state from an Effect, you might run into a problem: